vectorgrp/sil-kit-fmu-importer/README.md

 This tool allows you to export the model descriptions of FMUs as a communication interface description file that can be provided to the FMU Importer.
 The order it will give to the members of structures is arbitrary.
 The structure types are based on the variables' names following FMI's structured naming convention, and the members are assigned to the correct structures.
+See [Integration in SIL Kit Setups With Complex Data Structures](#integration-in-sil-kit-setups-with-complex-data-structures) for more details why you may want to use this tool.

 To build it, open a terminal in the CommInterfaceExporter directory (the one that contains CommInterfaceExporter.sln) and run the .NET build command